-42. The following degree classification mark bands apply to all honours degrees awarded at Bishop Grosseteste University.
+43. The following degree classification mark bands apply to all honours degrees awarded at Bishop Grosseteste University.

-First Class Honours 70% or above

-Upper Second Class Honours 60% - 69%

-Lower Second Class Honours 50% - 59%

-Third Class Honours 40% - 49%
+First Class Honours 70% or above Upper Second Class Honours 60% - 69% Lower Second Class Honours 50% - 59% Third Class Honours 40% - 49%

-Ordinary 35% - 39%

-- 43. Students will receive the classification of their degree according to the above mark bands based on the average mark of the modules at level 5 and level 6 for three-year programmes.
-For one-year programmes leading to an honours award following the successful completion of a Foundation degree, or where they have been admitted directly onto level 6 of a degree programme, level 6 modules only will be considered. - 44.
-If the average mark for a student falls within 3% of the upper limit for any band (i.e. 47%, 57%, 67% or better) the classification will be considered by the Board of Examiners to be raised to the level above provided that a minimum mark of 40% has been achieved in all modules used in the degree classification and:

-(for First Class honours) at least half the credits used to calculate the degree classification are at 70% or better;

-(for Upper Second Class honours) at least half the credits used to calculate the degree classification are at 60% or better;

-(for Lower Second Class honours) at least half the credits used to calculate the degree classification are at 50% or better.
+- 44. Students will receive the classification of their degree according to the above mark bands based on the average mark of the modules at level 5 and level 6 for three-year programmes..
+For one-year programmes leading to an honours award following the successful completion of a Foundation degree, or where they have been admitted directly onto level 6 of a degree programme, level 6 modules only will be considered.
+Students must achieve a minimum average of 40% or above across all levels used in ascertaining a degree classification in order to receive an honours degree - 45.
+If the average mark for a student falls within 3% of the upper limit for any band (i.e. 47%, 57%, 67% or better) the classification will be considered by the Board of Examiners to be raised to the level above provided that a minimum mark of 40% has been achieved in all modules used in the degree classification and: - (for First Class honours) at least half the credits used to calculate the degree classification are at 70% or better; - (for Upper Second Class honours) at least half the credits used to calculate the degree classification are at 60% or better; and - (for Lower Second Class honours) at least half the credits used to calculate the degree classification are at 50% or better.